FatCat112/Install/README.md

 - Uses `winget` to silently install multiple packages
 - Logs all steps and results to your Desktop (`InstallLog.txt`)
 - Checks for admin privileges and winget availability
-- Optionally reboots system with user cancel option
+- Optionally reboots the system with a cancel prompt

 ---